vijayhanand003/vijayhanand003/README.md

 Developed a **Java application** for smart farming using IoT sensor data collection.

 ### 🔹 Currently working in **AGRO-ESP SONY PROJECT - EMBEDDED TEAM**
-Developing the **data collection** from sensors in polyhouses and deploying it to the server.
+Developing the **data collection** from sensors deployed in polyhouses and deploying it to the server.

 📌 *Explore more in my repositories!*